 What is the AVERAGEIF Function?

-The AVERAGEIF Function is a Statistical function, which calculates the average a given range of cells given by a specific criterion.
+The AVERAGEIF Function is an Excel Statistical function, which calculates the average of a given range of cells by a specific criterion.
 Basically, AVERAGEIF calculates central tendency, which is the location of the center of a group of numbers in a statistical distribution.
 The function was introduced in Excel 2007.

 =AVERAGEIF(range, criteria, [average_range])